momsbreadco.com

 3. Cover the bowl with a towel and let it rest for 30 minutes — this step is called the autolyse and helps the dough hydrate.

 4. Sprinkle in the salt and gently mix or pinch it into the dough until well combined.
+Add a splash of water to help incorporate.

 Step 2: Stretch and Fold